Stay up to date

-A good vulnerability scanning exercise would find out a variety of systems on a network.
+A good scanning exercise would find out a variety of systems on a network.
 It includes network equipment such as routers and switches, file and print servers, databases, virtual and physical servers, laptops, desktops, workstations, mobile devices, firewalls, security devices, etc.

 A well-configured vulnerability scanner is a vital component of the entire process.
 It may include excluding scans that are dangerous for the current architecture that could have adverse consequences such as crashing fragile services, disrupt networks or system during scanning.
 Similarly, another factor considered is the off-peak hours when scans can efficiently utilise available bandwidth without affecting the production and corporate networks.
 Third, a well-configured scan could add to the accuracy of results and fewer false positives.